Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-2/lesson-2.md

 Starting with a title, add a button that simply sets the `state` to ‘`true`’.
 As you discovered when you mapped out the `useEffect` calls, because React is watching this value as a dependency, it will automatically trigger a fetch of some new dog pictures.

-Under this, we display a message to the user based on the value of `loadPictures`: ‘…loading’ if set to ’`true`’; or the number dog pictures the user can be expected to see if ‘`false`’.
+Under this, display a message to the user based on the value of `loadPictures`: ‘…loading’ if set to ’`true`’; or the number dog pictures the user can be expected to see if ‘`false`’.

 Now the part you have been waiting for; the pictures themselves!

-Using the `.map()` function built into JavaScript, arrays step through your array of dog pictures outputting an image tag.
+Use the `.map()` function built into JavaScript,  for arrays to step through your array of dog pictures outputting an image tag.

 #### Note!